 It is the Group's policy to comply with all applicable environmental rules and regulations in its shipping operations as well as in its daily working environment to avoid the emission of noxious liquids into the environment.
 The Group's owned vessels are well maintained and we place great emphasis on the operation in compliance with safety and environmental laws and regulations including but not limited to ISM Code, ISPS Code, MARPOL and other applicable rules regulated by IMO.
 We ensure all crew on board are trained and certificated in accordance with STCW Convention.
 Our owned vessels are also subject to the laws, regulations and rules of each country and port they visit.
+Starting from 1 January 2019, our vessels adopted IMO Data Collection System on fuel consumption and we switched to compliant low sulfur content bunker fuel in late 2019 in order to meet the IMO 2020 Sulphur Cap requirement which is in effect starting from 1 January 2020.
 We have developed policies and procedures intended to ensure our compliance with these laws, regulations and rules.